Faevoh/employee-management/README.md

 npm install
 ```

-Note: Include in your .env file, your own local port number and mongoose database URI.
+Note: Include in your .env file, your own local port number, mongoose database URI and JWT secret.

 ## Usage
 To run the project, use the following command: